SciYu/Inner-Product-Estimation/README.md

-# Supplementary Materials
+# Inner Product Matrix Estimation for Incomplete Data

-The source code for the WWW'2025 submission #948, titled **"A Theory-Driven Approach to Inner Product Matrix Estimation for Incomplete Data: An Eigenvalue Perspective"**.
+The source code for the WWW'2025 paper, titled **"A Theory-Driven Approach to Inner Product Matrix Estimation for Incomplete Data: An Eigenvalue Perspective"**.

 ## Introduction